 Katherine and David deWilde ’67 Public Interest Summer Fellows: Amy Fly ’19 will work at the Southern Center for Human Rights in Atlanta, and Lydia Parker ’20 will work for the Institute for Justice in Washington.

-Monroe Leigh Fellows in International Law: Manal Cheema ’20 will work for the Office of the Chief Prosecutor for the Office of Military Commissions; Jessica Joyce ’20 will work for the U.S. Attorney’s Office for the Southern District of New York in the Criminal Division; Rachel Raycraft ’20 will intern with the Fraud Section at the Criminal Division of the U.S. Department of Justice; and Brooke Swann ’20 will be at the South Africa Litigation Centre in Johannesburg.
+Monroe Leigh Fellows in International Law: Manal Cheema ’20 will do prosecutorial work under of the Office of the Secretary of Defense investigating war crimes; Jessica Joyce ’20 will work for the U.S. Attorney’s Office for the Southern District of New York in the Criminal Division; Rachel Raycraft ’20 will intern with the Fraud Section at the Criminal Division of the U.S. Department of Justice; and Brooke Swann ’20 will be at the South Africa Litigation Centre in Johannesburg.

 Public Interest Law Association (PILA) Fellows: 143 students will receive $572,828 in funding from a grant program supporting summer public interest work.
 This year, students will work in 46 U.S. cities, and one student will work internationally, in Johannesburg.